Pere Valentí Mora: Playing career

 Born in Vilaplana, Tarragona, Catalonia, Mora joined FC Barcelona's youth setup in 1965, aged 17.
-After appearing with the club's farm team, Atlètic Catalunya CF, and serving loans at CD Mestalla, Elche CF and Real Oviedo, he made his first-team debut on 17 February 1974, starting in a 5–0 routing of Real Madrid at the Santiago Bernabéu Stadium.
+After appearing with the club's farm team, Atlético Cataluña CF, and serving loans at CD Mestalla, Elche CF and Real Oviedo, he made his first-team debut on 17 February 1974, starting in a 5–0 routing of Real Madrid at the Santiago Bernabéu Stadium.

 Mora was mainly used as a backup to Salvador Sadurní and Pedro María Artola during his spell at Barça, but still featured in the 1978 Copa del Rey Final.
 He also held a record of being 406 minutes without conceding in European competitions, which was subsequently broken by Víctor Valdés.

 In the summer of 1979, Mora signed with fellow La Liga side Rayo Vallecano.
 He was an undisputed starter during his stint, appearing in no less than 34 matches per season but suffering relegation in his first.

 In 1983, Mora joined Real Murcia in the top level.
 He retired three years later with the club in Segunda División, aged 38.